apache/iotdb/docs/UserGuide/Reference/Keywords.md

   - ALL
   - ALTER
   - ANY
-  - APPEND
   - AS
   - ASC
   - ATTRIBUTES
+  - AUTOREGISTER
   - BEFORE
   - BEGIN
-  - BLOCKED
-  - BOUNDARY
   - BY
   - CACHE
   - CHILD
   - CLEAR
+  - COMPRESSION
-  - CLUSTER
+  - COMPRESSOR
   - CONCAT
-  - CONFIGNODES
   - CONFIGURATION
   - CONTINUOUS
   - COUNT